briancpark/COVID-19-Visualizations/README.md

 # COVID-19-Visualizations
 Visualizations of the novel coronavirus using data science and machine learning techniques.
 Please feel free to contribute by sending issues or pull requests.
 I will do my best effort to update this daily.
+There is a lot of reading and writing of data involved, so the notebook tends to take around 10 minutes to completely run.

 _Stay Strong, Stay Home, and Save Lives_

 ## Dependencies
-This project uses Pandas, NumPy, MatPlotLin, GeoPandas, and Descartes.
+This project uses Pandas, NumPy, MatPlotLib, GeoPandas, and Descartes.
 All the code needed to run is in `COVID19 Visualizations.ipynb`.
 Please make sure you have installed the all the Python libraries before you run the code.
+Also make sure to install `ffmpeg` if you want to compile graphics into video.

 # Core Functions